aherne/unit-testing/README.md

 ## CONFIGURATION

-This is an optional feature required only for assertions involving databases.
+This is an optional feature required to configure unit testing (currently only ASSERTIONS ON SQL QUERIES RESULTS).
 Similar to PHPUnit, it is done via an XML file with following structure:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>